AvivYaniv/Cortex/README.md

 IMPORTANT!
 The [`MessageQueue`](https://github.com/AvivYaniv/Cortex/blob/master/cortex/publisher_consumer/message_queue/message_queue.py) is an abstract class and implementation should be provided to run specific message-queue technology (i.e. creating sub-class [`RabbitMQMessageQueue`](https://github.com/AvivYaniv/Cortex/blob/master/cortex/publisher_consumer/message_queue/rabbitmq_mq.py) for RabbitMQ). <br/>

+INFO!
+You can change to any other message-queue technology, as decsribed in @@ TODO : LINK @@

 3. MessageQueue Publishers: <br/>
 The MessageQueue Publisher can be run either: <br/>
 <br/>